 last filled your prescription.
 If you're not sure about the cost of your medicine

-or the co-pay, ask so
+or the co-pay, ask so you

-instructions on how and where you can fill your prescriptions.
+on how and where you can fill your prescriptions.

 Use the Label